vvummadi/hugo-website/README.md

 ### On your local machine

-+ Clone the repository to your local machine
 + Install [Hugo](https://gohugo.io/installation/).
-On a Mac, this is easily done with [Homebrew](https://brew.sh): simply run `brew install hugo` in the terminal.
+On a Mac, this is easily done with [Homebrew](https://brew.sh): run `brew install hugo` in the terminal.
+If you already have Hugo but it is outdated, run `brew upgrade hugo`.
 + Since the website is hosted on GitHub Pages, it is convenient to install [GitHub Desktop](https://desktop.github.com).
-The website can conveniently be updated from your local machine via GitHub Desktop without going to GitHub.
+The website can be updated from your local machine via GitHub Desktop without going to GitHub.
++ Clone the template repository to your local machine.
+This can be done in two steps:

+	1. Click "Use this template" and then "Create a new repository" at the top of the repository.
+	2. Once the new repository is created on your GitHub account, open GitHub Desktop and click "File" and then "Clone repository".
+Find the newly created repository under the "GitHub.com" tab and clone it.

 + Update the `baseURL` parameter in `config.yml` with the website URL that you plan to use.
 By default the URL is `https://username.github.io`.

 ### On your GitHub account

 + The first time that you push your repository to GitHub, you need to allow GitHub Actions and GitHub Pages so the website can be built and deployed to GitHub Pages.
 + The first step is to [ask GitHub to publish the website with a GitHub Action](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-with-a-custom-github-actions-workflow).
 GitHub offers a ready-made action to publish a Hugo website, called `Deploy Hugo site to Pages`.
 This action must be enabled in the [Pages Settings](https://github.com/pmichaillat/hugo-website/settings/pages) of your GitHub repository.
 You can view the workflow triggered by the action in the `.github/workflows/hugo.yml` file.
 + Once the GitHub Actions are enabled, GitHub will build and publish the website as soon as the repository is updated.
 + If you would like to update the deployment action (for instance because it became outdated and fails to deploy the site), you can find the [most recent action on GitHub]( https://github.com/actions/starter-workflows/blob/main/pages/hugo.yml).
 You can place this file directly in the `.github/workflows` folder to replace the old `hugo.yml` file—but make sure to set `push: branches` to `["main"]`.